Stop Loss Defintion

 For example, if you have a $10,000 trading account and you are willing to risk 2% in each trade then that equates to risking in dollars, $200 per trade.

-• That tells you, that whatever price you buy or sell, you need to place your stop loss order 20 pips away from that entry price and if price goes against your trade by 20 pips, your stop loss order will get hit and you will lose $200.
+• That tells you, that whatever price you buy or sell, you need to place your stop loss order 20 pips away from that entry price and if the price goes against your trade by 20 pips, your stop loss order will get hit and you will lose $200.

 Can You Trade Without A Stop Loss Order?

+Yes, you can.
 Is it a good idea?
 I don’t think so.
+I have never traded without a stop loss.

-I sleep much better at night knowing that if price goes against my trade, I only suffer what I already predetermined before I placed my trade.
+I sleep much better at night knowing that if the price goes against my trade, I only suffer what I already predetermined before I placed my trade.